milabasto/milabasto/README.md

 ## Hi there 👋
-I'm Mila Basto and I am a driven undergraduate student with a strong passion in scientific research.
+I'm Mila Basto and I am a driven undergraduate student with a strong passion for scientific research.

 <!--
 **milabasto/milabasto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.